UHBiocomputation/UH-biocomputation-web/content/pages/2019-cns-workshop.rst

 with the organisers and panellists after the workshop.
 The organisers are in the process of preparing a dossier of information that will be disseminated to the research community after the workshop.
-This will include information gathered from a questionnaire sent to the panellists before the workshop, along with salient points filtered from the discussion and Q&A sessions that will be held at the workshop.
+This will include information gathered from a questionnaire sent to attendees (and the academic community in general) before the workshop, along with salient points filtered from the discussion and Q&A sessions that will be held at the workshop.